BrandonXue/low-level-cnn/README.md

 This is a very basic convolutional neural network "from scratch", using lower level code such as the C programming language, and custom Cuda kernels.

 Motivations:\
 After discovering Keras in the previous fall term, I decided to deepen my understanding of deep learning by implementing a basic convolutional neural network from scratch.
 One thing I was dying to figure out was how to perform backpropagation without depending on some higher-level API.
 This project accomplishes that.
 Another reason for undertaking this project was to create an opportunity to practice Cuda programming, and to motivate the need for performance optimization.
-Last but not least, my professor, Dr. Bein, mentioned the massive speedup that could be achieved by using a GPU in deep learning tasks.
+Last but not least, my professor mentioned the massive speedup that could be achieved by using a GPU in deep learning tasks.

 Disclaimer:\
 I'm still learning about CNNs, and I have not taken any courses on deep learning.
 This project doesn't necessarily follow best practices; it is only a best-effort attempt.